Coronavirus test slots run out for second day as booking website reopens

 However, home testing kits were listed as “unavailable” on the Government’s booking website just 15 minutes after it reopened on Saturday morning, according to the BBC.

-It was also not possible to book tests at drive-through regional sites in England, Wales and Northern Ireland by 10am.
+It was also not possible to book tests at drive-through regional sites in England and Northern Ireland by 10am.

 According to the site, tests at a drive-through regional site in Scotland are still available.